 On June 2, 2004, the Company's Board of Directors approved a 1-for-4 reverse stock split of the Company's issued common stock, subject to stockholder approval, to be effected prior to the Company's proposed initial public offering.
 On June 18, 2004, the Company's stockholders approved this reverse stock split.
-This reverse stock split became effective on July 15, 2004 upon the filing by the Company of an amended and restated certificate of incorporation with the Delaware Secretary of State giving effect to this reverse stock split.
+This reverse stock split will become effective upon the filing by the Company of an amended and restated certificate of incorporation with the Delaware Secretary of State that gives effect to this reverse stock split.
 Common share and common share-equivalents have been restated to reflect this split for all periods presented.